Starting our blog on Kathmandu to Chitwan Travel Guide.

 Road trip from Kathmandu to Chitwan

-There are multiple roadway routes you can take to get to Chitwan from Kathmandu.
-Tribhuwan Highway, the oldest highway in Nepal, is the major highway for this traverse.
+There are multiple road routes from Kathmandu to Chitwan.
+Tribhuwan Highway, Nepal's oldest highway, is the primary route for this traverse.
 The road first crosses the Kathmandu Valley from Naubise, then follows the famous Prithvi Highway to Mugling.
 Then, it heads toward the bustling city of Chitwan, Narayanghat.

 Naubise to Mugling

-The 110-kilometer stretch from Naubise to Mugling travels alongside the raging Trishuli River, which originates high in the Himalayas.
+The 110-kilometer stretch from Naubise to Mugling runs along the Trishuli River, which originates in the Himalayas.
 Mugling is a popular stopover on the Prithvi highway, located at the confluence of the Marsyangdi and Trishuli Rivers.
 Both of these rivers are Tributaries of the Saptagandaki River system.
-The Trishuli River is famous for its raging rapids for rafting enthusiasts.
+The Trishuli River is famous for its raging rapids, making it a popular destination for rafting enthusiasts.

 Along the way, you will travel via various Tars, flatland right above the base of a hill.
-The road is filled with twists and turns through numerous villages in the Dhading district.
+The road is lined with twists and turns, passing through numerous villages in the Dhading district.

 Mugling to Narayanghat

-From Mugling until Narayanghat, we travel along the riverbank of the Narayani River.
+From Mugling to Narayanghat, we travel along the riverbank of the Narayani River.
 The stretch is 37 kilometers long, with a few twists along hilly roads.
-One of the most significant Hindu pilgrimage sites, Devghat, is located between this travel stretch.
+One of the most significant Hindu pilgrimage sites, Devghat, lies along this stretch of travel.

 Devghat is a popular Hindu pilgrimage site located at the confluence of the Kaligandaki and Narayani Rivers.
-The road then leads to Narayaghat, piercing into the Chitwan district.
+The road then leads to Narayanghat, penetrating the Chitwan district.

 Narayanghat is a bustling town in the Chitwan district with modern amenities.
-There is a vast bridge, Narayani Bridge, spanning 420 meters over the Narayani River.
-The other route takes on Narayani Bridge to the west and heads towards Lumbini, the birthplace of Lord Buddha, via East-West Highway.
+The Narayani Bridge spans 420 meters across the Narayani River.
+The other route takes you west via the Narayani Bridge and leads to Lumbini, the birthplace of Lord Buddha, on the East-West Highway.

 From Narayanghat, your bus heads southbound towards Tandi.
-From there, you will reach the tourist hub of Chitwan, Sauraha.
+From there, you will reach the tourist hub of Sauraha in Chitwan.
 The journey from Narayanghat to Sauraha is 17 kilometers.
 Your final stop on the Kathmandu Chitwan Bus travel is at Sauraha, the gateway to Chitwan National Park.

 Luggage

 Your bus will have a luggage compartment at the back.
-There is no weightage limit for the bags on buses traveling from Kathmandu to Chitwan.
+There is no weight limit on bags for buses traveling from Kathmandu to Chitwan.
 The luggage compartment is inside the bus, safe from rain showers and dust.

 Stopovers along the way

-The bus from Kathmandu to Chitwan stops for breakfast en route.
+The bus from Kathmandu to Chitwan stops en route for breakfast.
 It is usually made after at least 2 hours of departure.
 Furthermore, your bus driver will stop for refreshments multiple times.
-Note that the cost of your breakfast is not included in the bus ticket price.
+Note that breakfast is not included in the bus ticket price.

 Backpackers,